Comparing The 10 Best Video CDN Providers for Live Streaming in 2025

 - General plans don’t offer APIs

-- Users report issues with data synchronization and upload when there’s heavy traffic on the platform.
+- Users report issues with data synchronization and upload during heavy traffic

 Upload Guidelines and Specs: